So you want to create a mobile app but you don’t know where to start? Here are 5 steps to help you begin the process of creating your mobile app.

-There are stages in developing your mobile app the to make to sure that it runs successfully.
-Make sure your initial analysis includes actual demographics, motivations, behavior patterns and goals of your buyer persona.
-During each stage of the process, keep the end user in mind.
+There are stages in developing your mobile app to make sure that it runs successfully.
+Make sure your initial analysis includes actual demographics, motivations, behavior patterns, and goals of your buyer persona.
+During each stage of the process, keep the end-user in mind.
 Now, try to think of your customer’s lifecycle, once their characteristics are pinned down.

 After you reach them, they need to be acquired, converted, retained and their loyalty nurtured.
 To know whether the idea of your application is feasible technically you need to get access to public data by sourcing public APIs.
 An app, depending on its format (smartphone, tablet, wearable’s, etc.) as well as the platform (iOS, Android, etc.), will have different requirements.
 Build a prototype that gets the app concept into a user’s hands as quickly as possible to see how it works for the most common use case.

 Then comes the design aspect this is something I would suggest brainstorming on how you want things to look, like the logo, theme, color scheme, etc. The development phase generally starts quite early on.
 In fact, once an idea gains some maturation in the conceptual stage, a working prototype is developed which validates functionality, assumptions, and helps to give an understanding of the scope of work.
 In mobile app development, it’s a good idea to test early and often.
 Doing this will keep your final costs low.

 The farther in you go into the development cycle, the costlier it becomes to fix bugs.
 Refer to the original design and planning documents while building out the various test cases.

 The last step is deployment this part is super exciting and should be a very proud moment!